Egg white protein nutrition fitness guide

 Protein is made of building blocks called amino acids.
 Your body uses nine essential amino acids that it cannot make on its own.
 You must get these from food.

-Egg white contains all nine essential amino acids.
-This is why nutritionists call it a "complete protein."
-The amounts are good too - egg white is especially high in leucine, which is the key amino acid that triggers muscle growth.
+Egg white has all nine essential amino acids.
+That is why nutritionists call it a "complete protein."
+The amounts are good too.
+Egg white is very high in leucine.
+Leucine is the key amino acid that triggers muscle growth.

 Essential Amino Acid In 100g Egg White Why It Matters